keboola/connection-docs/components/extractors/marketing-sales/index.md

 ---

 Extractors import data from external sources and integrate it to the Keboola environment.
-Keboola provides the following marketing and sales extractors:
+Keboola provides the following marketing and sales connectors:

 - [Adform DSP Reports](/components/extractors/marketing-sales/adform-dsp-reports/)
 - [Babelforce](/components/extractors/marketing-sales/babelforce/)